A Grassroots Movement

 Supporting the UN

-As president of the SGI, Ikeda has issued annual peace proposals since 1983--the year the SGI was accredited as a nongovernmental organization with ties to the UN--containing ideas grounded in Buddhist humanism for viable responses to global issues.
-These are shared with heads of governments, other NGOs, academic institutions and UN officials.
-A central and consistent focus of these proposals has been on ways of revitalizing and strengthening the role of the UN.
+As president of the SGI, Ikeda issued annual peace proposals over a forty-year period beginning in 1983.
+This was the year the SGI was accredited as a nongovernmental organization with ties to the UN.
+These proposals, as well as statements he continues to issue, offer concrete approaches, grounded in Buddhist humanism, for resolving global challenges.
+A central and consistent focus has been on ways of revitalizing and strengthening the UN.

 "The United Nations must serve as the key venue and focus for our efforts," Ikeda asserts.
 "Humanity faces a range of complex issues that show no regard for national borders--threats such as terrorism, armed conflict, poverty, environmental degradation, hunger and disease.
 A reformed and strengthened UN is essential to mustering effective responses to the global challenges of the new era."
 3